JasperHG90/dagster-pyiceberg/docs/reference.md

 === "PyArrow Tables"

-    The `deltalake` package relies heavily on Apache Arrow for efficient data transfer, so PyArrow is natively supported.
+    The `pyiceberg` package relies heavily on Apache Arrow for efficient data transfer, so PyArrow is natively supported.

-    You can use the `DeltaLakePyArrowIOManager` in a <PyObject object="Definitions" /> object as in [Step 1](/integrations/deltalake/using-deltalake-with-dagster#step-1-configure-the-delta-lake-io-manager) of the [Using Dagster with PyIceberg tutorial](/integrations/deltalake/using-deltalake-with-dagster).
+    You can use `IcebergPyarrowIOManager` to read and write iceberg tables:

     ```python title="docs/snippets/io_manager_pyarrow.py" linenums="1"
     --8<-- "docs/snippets/io_manager_pyarrow.py"